If you’d like to know more, please contact our project leads:

 Co-founders of the project:

-I’m an HCPC registered Art Psychotherapist, working since 2008 with children who had experienced early trauma.
-I have further training in Dyadic Art Therapy and in parent-infant work and I am accredited as reliable in PIRAT assessments (Parent Infant Relational Assessment Tool).
-I am particularly interested in the attuned relationship between a baby and their primary carer.
-I developed Create Together parent-infant art therapy groups to use art therapy to help maximise the positive experience of this relationship for both baby and parent.
-I was delighted to join University of Dundee in 2018 to continue this research into art making in the early years with a doctoral research project and now to be able to take this forward as a research fellowship expanding the model to support more families.
+I’m an HCPC registered Art Psychotherapist.
+I worked from 2008-2018 with children who had experienced early trauma and have further training in Dyadic Art Therapy, parent-infant work and relational assessments.
+I’m particularly interested in the attuned relationship between a baby and their primary caregiver.
+I developed parent-infant art therapy groups to use art therapy to help maximise the positive experience of this relationship for both baby and parent.
+I was delighted to join University of Dundee in 2018 to continue this research into art making in the early years with a doctoral research project, and now to be able to take this forward as a research fellow, expanding the model to support more families.
+At DCA I run art therapy groups, public sessions, and outreach to under-served communities.

 I am a lecturer in Developmental Psychology at Dundee University.
 My primary research interest is in the development of self-awareness.
 Children’s realisation that they are an individual has far reaching psychological consequences; encouraging independence, self-evaluation, self-reflection (including personal memories), and fostering a social-conscience.
 The development of self-awareness takes place in the context of children’s relationship with other people, and is shaped by the responses they receive.
 I am interested in researching how early relationships and interactions contribute to children’s growing self-awareness, and how parents and caregivers can support children in this journey. https://blog.dundee.ac.uk/minimelab/